thepaperpilot/thepaperpilot.github.io/site/garden/political-quizzes/index.md

 Made by the six triangles creator, I really like this [test](https://prismquiz.github.io)!
 It actually might be my favorite.
 It novelly gives you multiple positions to take on a given issue, rather than a statement you can agree or disagree with.
 I overall really liked the choices, and nearly always felt one represented my views.

+The most recent time I _tried_ to take the quiz was on 2025-02-12, however I found the responses I had to pick from overly pro-statist, to the point where it didn't feel like I was going to get any meaningful results.
+I really liked this test previously, and honestly it makes me want to make a political quiz in the same style of this one but with a bigger focus on anti-statist positions.

-I like the [results](https://prismquiz.github.io/results.html?result=m0QWd0KZP&lang=en) I got on 2024-09-06.
+The previous time I took the test I liked the [results](https://prismquiz.github.io/results.html?result=m0QWd0KZP&lang=en) I got on 2024-09-06.
 I was surprised at my government value being just "direct democracy", when the way I define my views on Government in [My Political Beliefs](/garden/my-political-beliefs/index.md) (at the time of taking the test), which I believe I reflected accurately in my responses here, would probably include at least some points on anarchism and confederationism.
 That said, I liked these results so much that they inspired me to write that page on my political beliefs, which takes clear inspiration from this test.

 <div class="img-container"><img src="/garden/image_1725623164393_0.png" title="image.png"/></div>